 Nato Thompson is Chief Curator at Creative Time, New York, as well as a writer and activist.
-Among his public projects for Creative Time are Tania Bruguera’s Immigrant Movement International, Democracy in America: The National Campaign, and Waiting for Godot, a project by Paul Chan held in New Orleans.
-His book Seeing Power: Art and Activism in the Age of Cultural Production will be published in October 2012 by Melville House Publishing.
+Among his public projects for Creative Time are the last last five Creative Time Summits, Tania Bruguera’s Immigrant Movement International, Democracy in America: The National Campaign, and Waiting for Godot, a project by Paul Chan held in New Orleans.
+His book Seeing Power: Art and Activism in the Age of Cultural Production will be published in Spring 2014 by Melville House Publishing.
 Thompson was formerly a curator at MASS MoCA, and he also curated ICI’s Experimental Geography, which traveled to eight venues in North America.

 ICI is very pleased to announce the opening of Living As Form (The Nomadic Version) at TheCube Project Space in Taipei on June 29.